Configure mTLS Between Client and Gateway

 With Client Certificate

-Since the certificate is valid only for the CN test.com, you should use test.com as the gateway’s domain name.
+Since the certificate is valid for test.com, use test.com as the gateway’s domain name.
 Send a request to the route with the client certificate:

 --cert client.crt --key client.key